McMartin preschool trial: Interviewing and examining the children

 Several hundred children were then interviewed by the Children's Institute International (CII), a Los Angeles-based abuse therapy clinic run by Kee MacFarlane.
-The interviewing techniques used during investigations of the allegations were highly suggestive and invited children to pretend or speculate about supposed events.
+The defense alleged that the interviewing techniques used during investigations of the allegations were highly suggestive and invited children to pretend or speculate about supposed events.
 By spring of 1984, it was claimed that 360 children had been abused.
 Astrid Heppenstall Heger performed medical examinations and took photos of what she believed to be minute scarring, which she stated was caused by anal penetration.
 Journalist John Earl believed that her findings were based on unsubstantiated medical histories.
 Later research demonstrated that the methods of questioning used on the children were extremely suggestive, leading to false accusations.
 Others believe that the questioning itself may have led to false memory syndrome among the children questioned.
 Only 41 of the original 360 children ultimately testified in the grand jury and pretrial hearings, and fewer than a dozen testified at the actual trials.

 Michael P. Maloney, a clinical psychologist and professor of psychiatry, reviewed videotapes of the children's interviews.
 Maloney, testifying as an expert witness on interviewing children, was highly critical of the techniques used, referring to them as improper, coercive, directive, problematic and adult-directed in a way that forced the children to follow a rigid script.
 He concluded that "many of the kids' statements in the interviews were generated by the examiner."
 Transcripts and recordings of the interviews contained far more speech from adults than children and demonstrated that, despite the highly coercive interviewing techniques used, initially the children were resistant to interviewers' attempts to elicit disclosures.
 The recordings of the interviews were instrumental in the jury's refusal to convict, by demonstrating how children could be coerced to giving vivid and dramatic testimonies without having experienced actual abuse.
 The techniques used were shown to be contrary to the existing guidelines in California for the investigation of cases involving children and child witnesses.